unplugin/unplugin-vue-components/README.md

 ## Usage

-Use components in templates as you would usually do, it will import components on demand and there is no `import` and `component registration` required anymore!
+Use components in templates as you would usually do, it will import components on demand, and there is no `import` and `component registration` required anymore!
 If you register the parent component asynchronously (or lazy route), the auto-imported components will be code-split along with their parent.

-Basically, it will automatically turn this
+It will automatically turn this

 ```html
 <template>